alincc/delta-nest/README.md

 ## 79 Endpoints

-This api includes image uploads and role base authentication, this api runs on node 10 or greather and <b> needs mongodb server</b> running at the default port; furthermore, all routes a student can access a principal can too but routes that only principals are allowed to access requiere a principal Token.
-Tokens are generated through the Auth Endpoint.
-Deletions follow cascade deletions on all collections, for example deleting the principal will not delete a school but deleting a school will delete all records at that school like payments and students.
+This api includes image uploads and role base authentication, this api runs on node 10 or greather and **needs mongodb server** running at the default port; furthermore, all routes a student can access a principal can too but routes that only principals are allowed to access requiere a principal Token.
+Tokens are generated through the Auth Endpoint. **Deletions follow cascade deletions on all collections** , for example deleting the principal will not delete a school but deleting a school will delete all records at that school like payments and students.

 #### Auth Endpoints (3)